top of page

 In conclusion

-In summary, to reduce these dangers, employee training on specific hazards related to working in and around silos is crucial, as is raising awareness among workers about good grain handling practices.
-Establishing clear safety procedures to effectively protect workers in grain silos can certainly help as well.
+In summary, to reduce these dangers, employee training on specific hazards related to working in and around bin is crucial, as is raising awareness among workers about good grain handling practices.
+Establishing clear safety procedures to effectively protect workers in grain bins can certainly help as well.

 bottom of page